Council on State Taxation

 The Council on State Taxation (COST) is a state tax organization representing business taxpayers.
-It has been noted by one prominent tax policy expert as the “most influential nongovernmental organization in the state tax policy arena.”
 COST is a non-profit trade association based in Washington, D.C. consisting of approximately 550 multistate corporations engaged in interstate and international business.

 COST was formed in 1969 as the "Committee on State Taxation" by a handful of companies under the sponsorship of the Council of State Chambers of Commerce, an organization with which COST remains associated.
 In 2000, the organization changed its name to "Council on State Taxation".
-COST’s objective is to preserve and promote equitable and nondiscriminatory state and local taxation of multijurisdictional business entities.
+COST's objective is to preserve and promote equitable and nondiscriminatory state and local taxation of multijurisdictional business entities.

 Membership

 COST membership is exclusive, only multistate businesses that are not engaged in tax advising or consulting may apply for membership.
 As a member of COST, a business will have access to the following benefits: